ReyZix/CppMinesweeper/README.md

 # CppMinesweeper
-A C++ Minesweeper Game that I completed
+A C++ Minesweeper Game that I completed using the SFML library!